krenerd/ultimate-sr/README.md

 Official Implementation of **Compatible Training Objective for Improving Perceptual Super-Resolution** in Tensorflow 2.0+.

-This repository contains the implementation and training of the methods proposed in the paper Compatible Training Objective for Improving Perceptual Super-Resolution.(Link)
+This repository contains the implementation and training of the methods proposed in the paper Compatible Training Objective for Improving Perceptual Super-Resolution.[| Paper |](https://arxiv.org/pdf/2106.10437.pdf)

 ![Diagram of our method](./readme/diagram.png)